TiSei/base-web-page/README.md

 > [!TIP]
 > For more information, look at [examples/bwp_sidebar_layout.html](examples/bwp_sidebar_layout.html)

-## Sideshow
+## Slideshow

-An lightweight sideshow module for presenting diashows, documents and other webpages is integrated and supports external configuration by API call
+An lightweight slideshow module for presenting diashows, documents and other webpages or images is integrated and supports external configuration by API call

 > [!TIP]
 > For more information, look at [examples/bwp_sideshow.html](examples/bwp_sideshow.html)